asciphx/asciphx/README.md

 8. see `http://localhost:3000/user/json`,This is an example of return json
 9. Return * or rep.send (*) the effect is the same.Cannot be used at the same time
 10. Immediately, I will be releasing high-performance versions of express and KOA just like Fastify

+## Advantage
+- **Babel** uses the next generation of JS syntax sugar, which is the most concise and readable code in history
+- Support **typeorm**, the best typescript ORM framework, easily write all kinds of logic of Dao layer
+- With the blessing of **fastify**, its performance has entered the top five in the world, and its complexity has been further improved, and it can complete the best functions
+- **Gulp** can be called the king of automation.
+With gulp package, the code of Pro environment is more robust, but the volume is smaller
+- **Nodemon** can help more friendly development in the dev environment, but it also needs `npm run watch:pro`
+- Various plug-ins work together to allow partial use of static type modification and type inference to support back-end development and maintenance
+- Modular development makes the application easier to layer and provides an easy-to-use modular management mechanism
+- AOP code is written in a low-key way, but it is easy to realize log, interceptor, filter and other functions
+- MVC, API, websocket, microservice and other systems are constructed fastest, fastest and most fiercely

 ## Points for attention
 1. support experimental syntax just like obj::func、?.、??、|>、#、||=、&&=、@decorators、function*、do{...}